 Non-guests of the hotel can get $10 valet parking for up to three hours with validation from the Steakhouse.

-Besides the hotel dining, you can choose of one of the many great restaurants throughout Seattle.
+Besides dining at the hotel, you can choose also one of the many great restaurants throughout Seattle.
 I can highly recommend you to try some of the restaurants at Pike Place Market.
 Some of them offer a great view of the bay.

 By the way.
 Sleepless in Seattle with Tom Hanks and Meg Ryan is probably one of the most famous movies showing Seattle.